Outline

 R1 / R3 = R2 / R4

-From the above circuit, let’s assume that R1 is an unknown resistor.
+Let’s assume that R1 is an unknown resistor from the above circuit.
 So, it is known as RX.
 The resistors R2 and R4 have a fixed value.
 This means the ratio R2 / R4 is also fixed.
 Now, from the above calculation, the ratio of resistors must be equal to create a balanced condition i.e.

 RX / R3 = R2 / R4

 As the ratio R2 / R4 is fixed, we can easily adjust the other known resistor (R3) to achieve the above condition.
-Hence, it is important that R3 to be a variable resistor, which is known as RV.
+Hence, R3 must be a variable resistor known as RV.

 With RX placed in the circuit, it adjusts the RV until the Galvanometer points to 0.
-At this point, note down the value of RV.
-By using the following formula, you can calculate the unknown resistor value RX.
+At this point, note down the value of the RV.
+Using the following formula, you can calculate the unknown resistor value RX.

 RX = RV (R2 / R4)